 - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.
 No. - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.
-5100 cy of fill will be required for this project.
-3900 cy will be distributed from cut on this site, and the remainder will be brought in from an outside source. f.
+There will be 2082 CV of fill spread over approx 2.26 acres.
+The fill will be extracted from 2780 CV of cut from this proposal - extracted from 2780 CY of cut from this proposal. f.
 Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe. - t.
-Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe Erosion is possible and will be controlled using certified methods.
+If so, generally describe.
+Erosion is possible and will be controlled using certified methods. - g.

-g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
-Approx 85% will be impervious.